AntoineDeveloper/NodeWebCloud/readme.md

 We will review your PR as soon as possible and will merge it if everything looks good.
 Thanks for contributing!

+## ⚠️ WARNING: HEAVY DEVELOPMENT IN PROGRESS ⚠️

+**This project is currently in HEAVY development and should be used with EXTREME CAUTION.**

+- **DO NOT** use this software in production environments yet.
+It is unstable and may have critical bugs.
+- **ALWAYS** make sure to have up-to-date backups of your data.
+- **EXPECTED BREAKAGES**: There will be significant changes to the functionality, architecture, and database schema, which could break compatibility with previous versions.
+- **USE AT YOUR OWN RISK**: We are not responsible for any data loss, system failures, or issues caused by using this project.

+Proceed with caution, and remember: **backup, backup, backup!**

+We recommend testing the project in a controlled, non-production environment until it reaches a stable version.

 ## Prerequisites

 To run NodeWebCloud locally, ensure you have the following dependencies installed: